Bade Achhe Lagte Hain 2: Development

 In May 2021, it was confirmed that Ekta Kapoor's show, Bade Achhe Lagte Hain which was originally broadcast from 2011 to 2014 will return with a fresh cast and different storyline.

 Casting

 Nakuul Mehta was finalized to play the male lead, Ram Kapoor.
 For the female lead Priya Sood, Divyanka Tripathi was approached who rejected the offer and eventually, Disha Parmar was signed by the makers.
 The show marks the second collaboration between Mehta and Parmar as they previously co-starred in Pyaar Ka Dard Hai Meetha Meetha Pyaara Pyaara (2012–2014).

 In December 2022, Nakuul Mehta decided to quit the show.
 He said, "I feel, creatively, full having been a part of it for so long.
 The story is going to places and I feel going ahead there’s nothing new I can bring to it.
 I will miss playing Ram.
 I feel I have paid my dues to the makers and the audiences in the last 18 months."

-In January 2023, Disha Parmar confirmed her exit.
-She said, "I would not say I'm quitting the show, but moving on to new projects and new beginnings.
-BAHL 2 was a great experience, and I enjoyed it thoroughly."